 You could build up useful experience by getting involved in community or hospital radio or student films and projects.

-The BBC offers unpaid work placements at certain times of the year.
+The BBC offers taster days and work placements (for those aged 18+) at certain times of the year.
 You can get more information and register online through the BBC Website.

 A driving licence may be required.

 There are a few vacancies in television: national, regional, cable and satellite.
 Most jobs are in the South East of England, but there are sometimes jobs in Scottish cities.
 Entry is very competitive.

 able to work under pressure to meet tight deadlines

 a genuine interest in the television or film business